Looking for more info?

 You’ll feel transported back in time to the 1960s during your stay at Amansara (in the best way possible).

-Amansara’s 24 open-plan Suites are designed with terrazzo and dark timber finishes creating a monochrome palette.
+Amansara’s 24 open-plan suites – 12 of which have private pools – are designed with terrazzo and dark timber finishes creating a monochrome palette.
 Sandstone reliefs referencing those of nearby temples.
-All accomodation enjoy a private outdoor area, a kingsize or twin bed, a sofa and a writing desk, a light-filled bathroom containing twin vanities and a freestanding bathtub.
+All accommodations enjoy a private outdoor area, a kingsize or twin bed, a sofa, writing desk, a light-filled bathroom containing twin vanities and a freestanding bathtub.

 The spa overlooks a reflection pond set against a 43-metre sandstone relief.
 Each of the four treatment rooms has an attached relaxation area with a private steam bath and shower.
 Treatments use Cambodian techniques and all-natural Aman Spa products.
 An in-house yoga teacher hosts sessions in the contemplation room.